-- ¼ cup tahini
+- ¼ cup well-stirred tahini

-- 2 tablespoons freshly squeezed lemon juice (about 1 lemon)
+- 2 tablespoons freshly squeezed lemon juice

-- 1 garlic clove, crushed
+- 1 small garlic clove, crushed, grated, or finely minced

 - 2 to 4 tablespoons filtered water

-- About ¼ cup torn flat-leaf parsley
+- About ¼ cup flat-leaf parsley leaves

-- Preheat the oven to 375ºF.
+- Preheat the oven to 450ºF.

 - Serving Size: 1/6 of the recipe